Share on:

 Key Liability Risks of Non-Compliance

-Violating mandated tactile installation codes and standards poses several significant legal risks:
+Violating mandated tactile walking surface installation codes and standards poses several significant legal risks:

 1. Trip and Fall Hazards